Marc T. Henry de Frahan

 Ph.D., University of Michigan

-I am a computational scientist at the National Renewable Energy
+Prior to this, I was a computational scientist at the National

 I received a Ph.D. in the Mechanical Engineering department